Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Data

 This simulation provides further observational properties for each transient.
 Most importantly, from it we receive a list of all of the transients that were observed.
 Generally, any transient that is both located within 4MOST's field of view during a visit, and is estimated to require less exposure time than is available during the full visit to meet the TiDES spectral success criterion (average \(SNR > 3\) in 15 \AA\ bins in the wavelength range of 4500-8000 \AA) will be observed.
 However, some are not observed due to the limited number of fibres and the demands of other subsurveys.

 As the simulations have become more sophisticated, different versions of the input catalogue have been created.
 Each has had many different simulations of survey operations performed on it.
 We find that while the individual objects observed may change dramatically between simulations, the bulk properties of the observed transients are consistent.
-As such the specific simulation used has little effect on our final results.
+The specific simulation used has little effect on our final results.

 The 4MOST observing schedule is currently expected to visit each sky position a small number of times during the 5-year survey.
+The survey footprint of 4MOST essentially covers the whole extragalactic sky in the Southern hemisphere.
 Each visit to a given position will consist of several exposures (most often 2 or 3) of approximately 20 minutes.
-The reported exposure time available for a given visit is the exposure time we will assume for any transients contained in that visit.

-The majority of repeat visits to the same transient objects in the general extra-galactic sky fields occur with sufficient interim time that the transient's spectrum will have evolved significantly.
-This is useful for tracking spectral evolution, but not for stacking spectra to improve the SNR.
+The majority of transients (>93\%) are observed a single time over the course of the survey \citep{2025arXiv250116311F}.

-The \(r\)-band magnitude, redshift and SN flux fraction distributions of the observed transients and their hosts from the SNANA population simulation are shown in Fig. \ref{pop properties}.
+The \(r\)-band magnitude, redshift and SN flux fraction distributions from the SNANA population simulation of the transients and their hosts from the SNANA population simulation are shown in Fig. \ref{pop properties}.
 The total number of objects in the sample is on the order of \(10^5\).
 We see that the sample is heavily biased to \(z < 0.6\) and in fact the more distant objects are all Superluminous Supernovae (SLSNe).
 We also see that, before any correction for fibre sizes, when observing extended objects (see Section \ref{Host FF}) there is a tendency for host galaxies to have brighter magnitudes than transients.